Your cart

 • Height: Roughly 11–12 inches, with single-sided design

-• Core: Individually wrapped steel coils, zoning mild at center in our sample
+• Core: Individually wrapped steel coils, with mild center zoning in our sample

-• Comfort layers: Quilted foam cover plus thin polyurethane comfort layer
+• Comfort layers: Quilted foam cover plus a thin polyurethane comfort layer

-• Cover: Tight-top or light Euro-top knit with simple pattern
+• Cover: Tight-top or light Euro-top knit with a simple pattern

-• Cooling behavior: Noticeably better airflow through coil core than foam bed
+• Cooling behavior: Noticeably better airflow through the coil core than the foam bed

 • Pressure relief: Moderate; adequate for many backs and combo sleepers